Jeep Fires Lead to Recall: Carmaker Bows to Mounting Pressure

 This recall is a win for vehicle safety advocates.
 For years, attorneys, Public Citizen, victims, and other automobile safety advocates have argued that the placement of the fuel tanks in certain Jeep vehicles made them susceptible to gas tanks being compromised and fires starting after foreseeable low speed rear impact accidents.
 These are often referred to as fuel-fed fire defects and were commonly associated with Ford Pintos and 1980s Chevrolet pickups.
 According to estimates, over fifty people have died from this Jeep defect and hundreds more have been burned or injured.

 If you have been injured in a vehicle fire following a collision, it might be due to defects in the design or manufacture of the vehicle that made it unreasonably dangerous and defective as designed or manufactured.
 For example, in foreseeable rear-end collisions, automobile manufacturers should ensure the integrity of the fuel system to guard against fuel tank punctures, gas line breaks, filler necks becoming dislodged or other conditions that can lead to the spill of gasoline and subsequently gasoline fed fires.
-If you have been injured or lost a loved one in a vehicle fire, call the Texas Automotive Fire Defect Lawyers at Hill Law Firm today for a free legal consultation.
+If you have been injured or lost a loved one in a vehicle fire, call the Texas Automotive Fire Defect Lawyer at Hill Law Firm today for a free legal consultation.